What is a qui tam lawsuit?

-Qui tam allows a private individual to file a suit in the name of the U.S. Government, charging fraud by government contractors and other entities who receive or use government funds, and share in the recovery of any monies received (as much as 30 percent of the total).
+Qui tam allows a private individual to file a lawsuit in the name of the U.S. Government, charging fraud by government contractors and other entities who receive or use government funds, and share in the recovery of any monies received (as much as 30% of the total).
 Successful qui tam suits help stop dishonest conduct and prevent similar conduct from happening in the future.

-Since 1986, over 2,400 qui tam suits have been filed after the federal false claims act was strengthened to make it easier and more rewarding for private citizens to sue.
-The government has recovered over $2 billion as a result of the suits, and approximately $340 million has been paid out to whistleblowers.
+Since 1986, more than 4,000 qui tam suits have been filed after the federal false claims act was strengthened to make it easier and more rewarding for private citizens to sue.
+The government has recovered billions as a result of these suits, and hundreds of millions have been paid out to whistleblowers.

 Filing A Qui Tam Lawsuit

-A private citizen, often known as a relator/whistleblower, can file qui tam claim, by filing a claim under the False Claims Act in the United States District Court and must be served on the government.
+A private citizen, often known as a relator or a whistleblower, can file qui tam claim by filing under the False Claims Act in the United States District Court and must be served on the government.
 The defendant must NOT be served until the courts orders this to be done.
 It must be filed under seal, and must be accompanied by a comprehensive memorandum, not filed in court, but served on the government, detailing the facts of the complaint, together with copies of all relevant documents.

 It is not permissible for the attorney or the relator/whistleblower to discuss the case or to disclose its existence to anyone, including the defendant and the media.
 If they do so it could jeopardize the case and affect the government’s ability to investigate the allegations in secret.
 Failure to follow these unique statutory requirements can result in a dismissal of the action.